RevenueHunt/docs/docs/how-to-guides/recommend-subscription-products.md

 ## Other Subscriptions

-For other subscription apps, there's a workaround that allows you to still guide your customers towards subscription options via the Shop Quiz: Product Reocommendation Quiz.
+For other subscription apps, there's a workaround that allows you to still guide your customers towards subscription options via the Product Reocommendation Quiz.
 Here's a step-by-step guide on how to implement this workaround effectively:

 ### Step 1: Link One-Time Payment Products to Quiz Choices
 1. Identify your subscription products that you wish to promote through the quiz.